AyanavaKarmakar/Guestbook/README.md

 ## Tech Stack

-- Next.js
+- Next.js as Framework
-- NextAuth
+- NextAuth for Authentication (GitHub, Reddit, and Email)
-- TypeScript
-- tRPC
+- tRPC for fully typesafe APIs
-- TailwindCSS + daisyUI
+- TailwindCSS + daisyUI for UI
-- framer-motion
+- framer-motion for animation
-- Prisma
+- Prisma as ORM
-- postgreSQL
-- zod
-- zustand
+- PostgreSQL via Railway
+- Zod for TypeScript-first schema validation with static type inference
+- Zustand for State Management
-- Twilio Soundgrid
+- Twilio Soundgrid for SMTP server
-- Railway
-- Vercel
+- Deployed via Vercel

 ## Install